kkinnear/zprint/README.md

 * Justify paired output (maps, binding forms, cond clauses, etc.) if desired
 * Syntax coloring at the terminal
 * Optionally preserve all incoming newlines in source
-* Optionally only indent each line, and don't add or remove any newlines
+* Optionally properly indent each line, and don't add or remove any newlines

 All of this is just so many words, of course.
 Give zprint a try on your code or data structures, and see what you think!